Natural Baby Life logo (480 x 130)

 How long do natural baby wipes last?

-It is more common for natural baby wipe brands, such as Water Wipes, to include an expiration date on their packaging because they do not include chemical preservatives to prevent mold accumulation in their product.
+It’s more common for natural baby wipe brands, such as Water Wipes, to include an expiration date on their packaging because they don’t include chemical preservatives to prevent mold accumulation in their products.
 While natural preservatives will still do a great job keeping a product fresh for more than a year, they will go bad relatively faster than baby wipes filled with synthetic preservatives.

 In reality, any package of baby wipes should last for many years provided that it has been properly sealed and stored in a cool, dry place.

-Where would I find the expiration date on the package?
+Where is the expiration date on baby wipes?

-If you are looking for the expiration date on baby wipes in the store or ones that you already own, it is actually pretty likely that you won’t find one.
+If you are looking for the expiration date on baby wipes in the store or ones that you already own, you most likely won’t find one.
 As I mentioned before, most major brands don’t seem to list dates at all and instead just have a production code for their own internal use.

 Among the ones that do offer dates, it’s usually printed underneath the flap on the bottom or on the edge of the packaging – basically somewhere out of the way of their marketing space.
 While some brands will include the expiration date directly on the package, many use a production code instead.
 There may be letters at the beginning of the code, but the first numbers will indicate the date of manufacture.